lmtraders59/se_project_aroundtheus/README.md

-Practicum - Around The US
+# Practicum - Around The US

 This is Project 4 of the Software Engineering program at Practicum.
 It was created using HTML, CSS, and JavaScript based from the Figma design provided by Practicum.

-Project features
+# Project Features

-• Semantic HTML5
+- Semantic HTML5
-• Flexbox
+- Flexbox
-• Positioning
+- Positioning
-• BEM
+- BEM
-• CSS Grid
+- CSS Grid
-• Media Queries
+- Media Queries
-• Javascript
+- Javascript

-Github Pages link
+# Github Pages Link

 https://lmtraders59.github.io/se_project_aroundtheus/